 The previously described time-related metrics are closely tied to how many tickets you receive.
 There are 6 important customer service metrics that you should keep an eye on to make sure your team can handle the load.

 This is the main metric when it comes to knowing the pulse of a support team.
 Conversation volume includes everything from the tickets in your inbox to conversations in social media, phone, and chat support.

 Conversation volume = tickets in inbox + social media + phone calls + chat

 Tracking conversation volume over a long period of time, e.g. years, can give you incredible insight into your support team trends.
 You’ll find your busiest periods and understand when you need to hire more staff.

-Resolution rate tells you the percentage of total conversation volume that your team has resolved.
-In other words, it helps you understand how well are your tackling your incoming tickets.
+The resolution rate tells you the percentage of total conversation volume that your team has resolved.
+In other words, it helps you understand how well are you tackling your incoming tickets.

 Resolution rate = (solved tickets / total number of tickets)

 Ideally, the resolution rate should remain the same as your company grows.
 If you see your resolution rate go down, it means you are not handling tickets as fast as you used to.
 This might hint you to consider hiring more customer support agents.

 Knowing how many tickets are currently open and how long they’ve been open for, is a great metric for analyzing your backlog.
 Current open conversations reflect the number of customers who are currently waiting for a response.

 Open cases = Total number of cases – resolved cases